What is your refund policy?

 Yes absolutely!
 We are listed on Google, and encourage our students to share their honest feedback once they have taken a course with us.
 Visit our Google My Business Page for Swift Response and read our reviews.

-When will my certificate be issued?
+When will my first aid certificate be issued?